cps-atlas/ndf-coroco/README.md

 main_control_charging.py
 ```

-Add --no_interactive flag to disable the interactive window:
+Add --no_interactive flag to disable the interactive window for all the above navigation simulations:
 ```
 python main_control_sphere.py --no_interactive
 ```